 In multi data center deployments, Cassandra optimizes write performance by choosing one coordinator node in each remote data center to handle the requests to replicas within that data center.
 The coordinator node contacted by the client application only needs to forward the write request to one node in each remote data center.

 If using a consistency level of ONE or LOCAL_QUORUM, only the nodes in the same data center as the coordinator node must respond to the client request in order for the request to succeed.
 This way, geographical latency does not impact client request response times.

 For reads, there are two types of read requests that a coordinator can send to a replica; a direct read request and a background read repair request.
 The number of replicas contacted by a direct read request is determined by the consistency level specified by the client.
 Background read repair requests are sent to any additional replicas that did not receive a direct request.
 Read repair requests ensure that the requested row is made consistent on all replicas.

 Thus, the coordinator first contacts the replicas specified by the consistency level.
-The coordinator will send these requests to the replicas that are currently responding most promptly.
-The nodes contacted will respond with the requested data; if multiple nodes are contacted, the rows from each replica are compared in memory to see if they are consistent.
-If they are not, then the replica that has the most recent data (based on the timestamp) is used by the coordinator to forward the result back to the client.
+The coordinator sends these requests to the replicas that respond promptly.
+The nodes contacted respond with the requested data; if multiple nodes are contacted, the rows from each replica are compared for consistency in memory.
+If replicas are inconsistent, the following events occur:

 For example, in a cluster with a replication factor of 3, and a read consistency level of QUORUM, 2 of the 3 replicas for the given row are contacted to fulfill the read request.
 Supposing the contacted replicas had different versions of the row, the replica with the most recent version would return the requested data.
 In the background, the third replica is checked for consistency with the first two, and if needed, the most recent replica issues a write to the out-of-date replicas.